The morning star

 According to the Greek mathematician and philosopher Pythagoras, five was the number of man because of the fivefold division of the body and the ancient Greek division of the soul.
 Pythagoras taught that the five points of the pentagram represented the elements that made up man: fire, water, air, earth and psyche.

-Above: to the Egyptians the reversed pentagram was a heavenly womb
+Above: to the Egyptians the reversed pentagram implied the Ankh

 Esoterically, the problem with Saturn is that it is about manifesting in material form.
 This is the fall of spirit into matter and, by some accounts, connected with the notion of original sin.
 Our very existence as physical beings is a separation from the unity of the divine, from God and, thus, a sin.
 Notice the similarity between the words “Saturn” and “Satan” and the debris that surrounds this world:

 The planet Saturn rules over the zodiac sign Capricorn with a serious hand.
 Saturn brings out the traditional side of Capricorn, enhancing its practical nature to ensure that “the goat” takes calculated steps toward success.
-Capricorn is a hard-working sign with a strong sense of responsibility and determination which is what Saturn is all about.
-This regimented planet influences Capricorn’s disciplined and driven demeanour.
+Capricorn is a hard-working sign with a strong sense of determination which is what Saturn is all about.
+This regimented planet influences Capricorn’s disciplined demeanour.

-So while Lucifer has been painted as the eternal antagonist, he has a key role to play in the manifestation of love.
-Without his determination and discipline, little of value would be accomplished.
+So while Lucifer may be the eternal antagonist, he has a role to play in the flowering of love—for without his determination little of value would be accomplished.
 While spirituality has a place, it must be yoked to manifest principles in order to propagate itself in the world.
 We may be terrified of the Devil, yet he resides in our loins.